 - Cassandra Wilson

 Though she may not be the best-selling jazz artist, Cassandra Wilson is considered by many to be the best living jazz singer.
 Her voice is perfect for it — rich, thoughtful, and focused.
-Notice at around 3:05, she begins to use pitch slides, perhaps to accentuate a
+Notice how around 3:05, she begins to use pitch slides.

 - Sarah Vaughan